Making extra copies of material you’ve purchased may save your ministry money. But the real cost of copyright infringement may shock you.

 Perception: 57 percent believe that if a church violates a copyright, the ramifications fall on the entire church.
 Just 5 percent believe that it falls on the individual who actually violated the copyright.

 Reality: Organizations or corporations as a whole can’t go to jail, according to Alan Phillips, an attorney for Lifeway Christian Resources.
 So, the penalty of copyright infringement will typically fall on the individual—not the ministry or church—who violated the copyright.

 Is It Really My Problem?

 Reality: While the majority of people have good intentions regarding copyrights, a whopping 77 percent of respondents admit that in the past year their church or ministry has overstepped a copyright boundary at least once and sometimes many more times.
-Sixty percent say that in the future, they’ll learn more about what constitutes a copyright violation, and 28 percent plan to make policy and procedure changes to comply with copyrights.
-Eleven percent say they’ll worry about copyrights more, but won’t change what they’re currently doing.
+Sixty percent say that in the future, they’ll learn more about what constitutes a copyright violation.
+28 percent plan to make policy and procedure changes to comply with copyrights.
+Eleven percent say they’ll worry about copyrights more but won’t change what they’re currently doing.

 Why Not if We Bought the Book?

 Perception: 22 percent say making enough copies to go around from a single purchased book is an acceptable practice.
-Twenty-seven percent say they simply make additional copies from a lesson book when they need extras, while just eight percent contact the publisher and get written permission to make extra copies.
+Twenty-seven percent say they simply make additional copies from a lesson book when they need extras, while just eight percent contact the publisher and obtain written permission to make extra copies.